Zoran Leković: 1977–90: A change in style and performing in USSR

-2007–present: Actor and Producer
+2007–present: Actor and producer

-Lekovic expanded his creative talents to act as Bishop Myriel in the play Les Misérables at the Madlenianum Opera and Theatre.
-The show premiered at BEMUS and so far has had an audience of over 20 000 people, with over 50 performances.
-The success of Zoran Lekovic the actor resulted in more roles such as now also playing Frank Crawley and Giles in the musical " Rebeka, also at the Madlenianum Opera and Theatre.
+Leković played Bishop Myriel in the play Les Misérables at the Madlenianum Opera and Theatre.
+The show premiered at BEMUS and so far has had an audience of over 20,000 people, with over fifty performances.
+Leković's success resulted in more roles such as now also playing Frank Crawley and Giles in the musical Rebecca, also at the Madlenianum Opera and Theatre.

-He is still works as a producer but has become very selective in his choice of projects.
-He also works alongside his wife, Nena Lekovic, a renowned composer in Serbia who has worked with numerous popstars.
-He has two children, both very immersed in the creative scene; Maya Lekovic, a singer, composer and producer who composed for pop stars, selling her first song at the age of thirteen.
-She now works in Amsterdam, Netherlands as the owner of her own Music Production Agency, writing music for film and ad, and music for pop.
-And Nemanja Lekovic who acted as Gavroche in Les Misérables and now studies TV and Film Production at the Faculty of Dramatic Arts, Belgrade.
+Leković is still works as a producer, but has become very selective in his choice of projects.
+He also works alongside his wife, Nena Leković, a composer who has worked with numerous popstars.
+He has two children: Maya Leković, a singer, composer and producer who composed for pop stars, selling her first song at the age of thirteen.
+She now works in Amsterdam as the owner of her own music production agency, writing music for film and ad, and music for pop.
+Nemanja Leković who acted as Gavroche in Les Misérables and now studies TV and Film Production at the Faculty of Dramatic Arts, Belgrade.